Table of Contents

 You have different modus operandi when you wake up on weekdays than you do when you arrive home on Friday night.

 You wake up as Jerry McGuire on Monday morning screaming “SHOW ME THE MONEY”.
-Your mindset is ready for responsibility because it’s your livelihood and survival.
+Your mindset is ready for responsibility and action because it’s your livelihood and survival.

 Saturday morning, you wake up like Garfield the cat mumbling, “Show me the couch.”
 No judgement, that’s just the mind wanting a break from the responsibilities of the week.